-This year, London Fashion Week saw an exciting collaboration between Runway Gallery and Fashion Scout for the Spring/Summer 2020 collections.
+This season saw, Beautalism at Fashion Week an exciting collaboration between Runway Gallery and Fashion Scout for the Spring/Summer 2020 collections.
 In July 2019 Fashion Scout, the international showcase for emerging designers, which has become a fixture of the London Fashion Week schedule, famously announced that they were moving from Freemasons Hall – its home for the past eight years – to Victoria House, Bloomsbury Square, as part of a relaunch for its off-schedule platform.
 This new space opened up a wealth new possibilities and Fashion Scout collaborated with Runway Gallery to take charge of curating the space with our internationally acclaimed artists, known as the Beautalists.

 The 22,000 square foot space in Victoria House is a Grade II-listed neo-classical building with high ceilings and an unusual blend of traditional architectural features and industrial elements.
 Runway Gallery curator Danial Syrett had a fantastic space to play with and the perfect environment for the fashion focused artists of Runway Gallery.